jr-k/freebox_home_assistant_probes/README.md

 About:

 - It is a simple server which give access to multiple useful sensors.
-The output is a clean flattened json object perfect for [RESTful Sensor](https://www.home-assistant.io/integrations/rest/) integration
+The output is a clean flattened json object perfect for [RESTful Sensor](https://www.home-assistant.io/integrations/rest/) integration.
+You can install this on a Freebox VM or on a raspberrypi for example.

 Installation: